oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

       engine-config --set KeystoneAuthUrl=http://<host.fqdn>:35357/v2.0/

-You also need to enable a setting that only required networks are considered for VM scheduling:
+For oVirt versions less than 3.4, You also need to enable a setting that only required networks are considered for VM scheduling:

       engine-config --set OnlyRequiredNetworksMandatoryForVdsSelection=true